UPDATE: Vatican-Ordered Investigation Targets Bishop Strickland of Tyler, Texas

 But Bishop Strickland’s tenure has also coincided with positive signs of spiritual and administrative health in Tyler.
 Currently, 21 men are in priestly formation for the territory of only 55,000 Catholics, a rate of seminarians-per-Catholic considerably higher than most other U.S. dioceses.
 The diocese is also reportedly in good financial shape, exemplified in part by the its ability to raise 99% of its $2.3 million goal for the 2021 bishop’s appeal six months ahead of schedule.

 The path forward following the apostolic visitation remains uncertain.
-While one source described as someone close to Strickland told the Pillar that the Tyler bishop “doesn’t want to make too big of a deal” of the visitation, a priest related that interviewers “were already asking questions about who might be a good fit to replace [Strickland].”
+While one source described as someone close to Bishop Strickland told The Pillar that the Tyler bishop “doesn’t want to make too big of a deal” of the visitation, a priest related that interviewers “were already asking questions about who might be a good fit to replace [Bishop Strickland].”

 Other Apostolic Visitations